 Following her PhD studies and prior to her appointment at National Museums Scotland she was a post-doctoral research associate on the ERC funded project, ‘Pacific Presences: Oceanic Art and European Museums’ (2013-2018) based at the Museum of Archaeology and Anthropology (MAA), Cambridge.
 Her research focused on the contemporary salience of museum collections to I-Kiribati, Kiribati armour, and the world cultures collections of Victorian collector Lady Annie Brassey.
 This was followed by a 12 month Newton Trust Fellowship also based at the MAA during which time she completed her monograph on the history of HMS Royalist and its collecting practices in the Pacific 1890-1893, considering the contemporary resonance of this period of history for Pacific Islanders in Vanuatu, Solomon Islands and Kiribati.
 At MAA she curated exhibitions on contemporary Australian art, and Kiribati armour.

 Her current research is focused on Micronesia and Australia where she is interested in the contemporary resonance of historic museum collections, and the revival of certain cultural practices.
-She has a particular thematic focus on climate change in Micronesia, and Indigenous Australian ethnobotanical collections found in anthropology museums.
+She has a particular focus on art and climate change in Oceania, and ethnobotanical collections found in anthropology museums.